Site of the Crucifixion, Basilica of the Holy Sepulchre.

 The story doesn’t end there.
 In the early seventh century, the Persians conquered Jerusalem.
 The Persian king looted the city and stole the True Cross, taking it to Persia.
 Eventually, however, the Emperor recaptured the True Cross and brought it back to Jerusalem.
 The tradition says that he carried the Cross on his own back, but when he attempted to enter the church on Mount Calvary, he was unable to take another step.
 Bishop Zacharias of Jerusalem saw that the emperor was having difficulty, and so advised him to take off his royal robes and crown, and to dress in a penitential robe instead.
 As soon as the Emperor took the bishop’s advice, he was able to carry the True Cross into the church, where it was enshrined for the veneration of the Faithful.
 Eventually, smaller pieces of the relic were distributed throughout Christendom.

-Almighty God, whose Son our Saviour Jesus Christ was lifted high upon the cross that he might draw the whole world unto himself: Mercifully grant that we, who glory in the mystery of our redemption, may have grace to take up our cross and follow him; who liveth and reigneth with thee and the Holy Spirit, one God, in glory everlasting.
+Almighty God, whose Son our Saviour Jesus Christ was lifted high upon the Cross that he might draw the whole world unto himself: mercifully grant that we, who glory in the mystery of our redemption, may have grace to take up our cross and follow him; who liveth and reigneth with thee, in the unity of the Holy Spirit, ever one God, world without end.
 Amen.